filecoin-project/bellperson/README.md

     Restricts the number of devices used by the FFT and multiexponentiation calculations.
     - If it's not set, a single lock will be created, and each calculation uses all devices
-    - If BELLPERSON_GPUS_PER_LOCK = 0, no lock will be created, each calculation uses all devices, and each device can run multiple calculations
+    - If BELLPERSON_GPUS_PER_LOCK = 0, no lock will be created, each calculation uses all devices, and each device can run multiple calculations. **WARNING**: this option can break things easily.
+Each kernel expects that it's run without anything else running on the GPU at the same time.
+If two kernels run at the same time, they might interfere with each other and lead to crashes or wrong results.
     - If BELLPERSON_GPUS_PER_LOCK > 0, create a lock for each device, each calculation uses BELLPERSON_GPUS_PER_LOCK (up to device number) devices

     ```rust